 The final published version (in PDF or HTML/XML format) cannot be used for this purpose.
 Acknowledgment needs to be given to the final publication and a link should be inserted to the published article on ULUTAS’s website by inserting the DOI number of the article in the following sentence:“The final publication is available at Ulutas MED J - Web via http://dx.doi.org/10.5455/umj”.

 When publishing an article in a subscription journal without open access, authors sign the Copyright Transfer Statement (CTS), which also details ULUTAS’s self-archiving policy.

 Publishing Open Access

-If you publish your article open access, the final published version can be archived in institutional or funder repositories and can be made publicly accessible immediately.
+If you publish your article open access, the final published version can be archived in institutional or funder repositories and made publicly accessible immediately.

 Attribution-NonCommercial (CC BY-NC): This is a human-readable summary of (and not a substitute for) the license.
 Disclaimer.
 You are free to: